0xilis/Lina/README.md

 - [ ] Add support for all AEAProfile types (Extraction can currently be done but creation needs libNeoAppleArchive updates).
 - [ ] Add option for dark mode in iOS 11/12 app.
 - [ ] Add support for all compression types (Needs libNeoAppleArchive updates).
-- [ ] OS X native app, or at least a Catalyst one.
 - [ ] URL schemes.

 ### Cool Ideas, but not Currently Planned: